devemio/nginx-configs/README.md

-# Wildcard Nginx Configs for Laravel with SSL
+# 🔒 Wildcard SSL Nginx configuration for Laravel

-This script allows you to quickly deploy the latest version of nginx web server, configure wildcard domain routing, install a secure ssl wildcard certificate through letsencrypt.
+This script allows you to quickly install the latest version of **Nginx** web server, configure wildcard domain routing, install a secure ssl wildcard certificate through **Let's Encrypt**.
 This installation has been tested on **Ubuntu 16.04** and **Nginx 1.15.11**.

 Based on [Nginx Server Configs](https://github.com/h5bp/server-configs-nginx).